- Explore Wales' dramatic history, prehistoric ruins, and medieval Caernarfon Castle

 Day 6: Snowdonia National Park

-The rugged mountains of Snowdonia are the landscape to Wales' adventure capital.
+The rugged mountains of Snowdonia are the landscape of Wales' adventure capital.
 Hike to the top of Yr Wyddfa (Mount Snowdon), the highest point in Wales and England, to see panoramic views.
 Head to Coed-y-Brenin, a mountain biking hub, to explore a variety of trails—from gentle family rides to black trail rollercoasters.

 The Snowdonia mountains are cut with steep ravines and narrow river valleys, which make for the perfect gorge scrambling, canyoneering, or white water rafting adventures.
 No matter what you prefer, there's an adventure for every visitor here.

-Day 7: Caernarfon Castle
+Day 7: Caernarfon Castle, Harlech & Depart

-Visit the imposing medieval Caernarfon Castle, the official residence of the Edward 1st.
-Controversial for its role in underlining the defeat of Wales by the English in the 13th century, this castle is steeped in history and legend.
+Visit the imposing medieval Caernarfon Castle, the official residence of Edward I. Controversial for its role in underlining the defeat of Wales by the English in the 13th century, this castle is steeped in history and legend.
 The castle was also home for some time to the medieval ruler Owain Glyndŵr, who instigated a fierce and long-running revolt against the English invaders.
 In more recent history, Charles Philip Arthur George was crowned Prince of Wales here in 1969.